descope/react-sdk/README.md

 #### Role Management

-The `Role Management` widget lets you delegate the role management to your customer.
+The `Role Management` widget will let you embed a role table in your site to view and take action.

 The widget lets you:

-- Create new role
+- Create a new role
 - Change an existing role's fields
 - Delete an existing role